Fraud Blocker

 Properties of Ultem

-Ultem has high tensile strength, with a tensile strength of 110 MPa.
-This property ensures that Ultem parts maintain their structural integrity even under the effects of gravity, with high flexural and impact strength.
+Ultem is known to have high tensile strength, found to be around 110 MPa.
+This enables Ultem parts to sustain structural integrity while experiencing the effects of gravity as well as maintaining enabled flexural strength and impact strength.

 Thermal Stability